LDCVia/ldcvia-apidocs/source/index.md

 --------- | -----------
 :database | This is the unique name of the database which can be accessed using the databases service.
-:collectionname | The name of the collection into which the document will be inserted :unid | The unique identifier of the document to be inserted
+:collectionname | The name of the collection into which the document will be inserted :unid | [Optional] The unique identifier of the document to be inserted.
+If no UNID is passed, then one will be automatically generated for you.
+If you are sending multiple documents, do not send this URL parameter, each document that you send can have an __unid property if you want to use your own UNID, or we will generate one for you if it is missing.

 ## Update an existing document